lendor-vendors/lendor-vendors.github.io/index.md

 The project was broken down into a set of issues and each issue was documented in a GitHub issue.
 Issues were assigned to team members and the team members created branches named "issue-xxx" where xxx is the issue number to work on.
 When the work was complete, the team members merged that branch into the master branch.
 ## Contact Us
-### Team Contract
-This is the [contract](https://docs.google.com/document/d/1NaDirEUvLssdwOibyXWChI3mM2_KJonmv6Q50NxB768/edit) that we wrote up to keep each other accountable.
 ### Developers
 * [Jiawen Chen](https://jchen20-1.github.io/)
 * [Truman Choy](https://choytr.github.io/)